 Note:

-Users may want to use a regular expression to make sure that they follow above definition.
-Sample regular expressions to verify the regular expression in allowed characters are provided: for XML and for Java.
+Users may want to use a regular expression to make sure that they follow the definition given above.
+Sample regular expressions to verify the regular expression in allowed characters are provided for XML and for Java.

-Example of expressions (shown as XML source):
+Example of expressions (shown as XML source, which requires the conversion of &, <, and " with their respective entities):

 "[abc]" : allows the characters 'a', 'b' and 'c'.